The Best Vegan Artisan Cheeses for Your Holiday Cheese Board

 Treeline’s soft ‘cheese’ spreads will steal the show on your next cheese board.
 While not exactly reminiscent of a cheese wheel since they are more like a creamy spread, their flavor is spot on and one of the favored items in our taste test.
 Treeline’s made from fermented cashew nuts, and as a bonus, they also contain a healthy probiotic, known as L. Acidophilus.
 The Scallion Soft French-Style is a clear winner.
 With a creamy consistency and smooth texture, it is quite honestly perfect.
 The spreads come in little containers that you can flip upside down on a tray for a nice display.
 All Treeline cheeses and spreads are natural, without any added preservatives, stabilizers, gums or thickeners.
 Plus, they are pretty easy to find in-store with nation-wide distribution.

-Available online and nation-wide at Kroger and select Whole Foods.
+Available nationwide at Kroger and select Whole Foods.

 Reine makes small-batch artisanal cashew-based ‘cheese’ rounds out of Ventura, California.
 This is a ‘cheese’ you will be 100 percent confident to put on a display; and trust, vegan or not, your guests will go back for seconds.
 Reine has perfected its fermentation process and consistency while using high-quality, organic ingredients free of soy, GMO, dairy and gluten.
 They have eight flavors to choose from, but at the top of the list is the Fauxgonzola, which was the top pick from all the ‘cheese’ rounds in our test.
 It’s made with organic blue-green spirulina (which research suggests has antioxidant and inflammation-fighting properties) and its blue striations make a beautiful display.
 Some other recommended flavors are the Trufflehound, and the Chipotle Cheddar.